CIEP discovery meetings

 - have worked in-house with a publisher and be thinking of going freelance

 - have already successfully taken your first steps and be looking at developing your professional competencies

 - be an in-house editor wondering whether CIEP membership has anything to offer you

 - be an established editor or proofreader looking for the comfort that comes from community.

 Whatever your story, a CIEP discovery meeting might be the kickboard that will help you make an informed decision.

-What can you ask at a CIEP discovery meeting?
+What can I ask at a CIEP discovery meeting?

 You can ask anything you like!
 No question about editing and proofreading or CIEP membership is too basic or off limits: if there’s something you want to know, we’re here to help.

 Here are some examples of the questions we’ve answered in previous meetings …